 While I was in Santorini I got to explore the beautiful island, from admiring the whitewashed buildings, watching its iconic sunset over Oia, hiking a volcano and taking a boat ride to Thirassia island.
 All that was great, but nothing compared to how I spent my mornings volunteering at the shelter.
 I am so grateful to my university, for giving me the opportunity to volunteer at SAWA, I loved every minute of it and I was so upset when it came to an end, as I had bonded with all the dogs as you can see in the video above.
 Sadly I'm not rich enough to be able to take them all home, because I seriously would, but I am definitely going to be volunteering there again one day, it would be nice to try and volunteer in the winter as that's when they have less volunteers.

 For anyone reading this who plans to holiday in Santorini, please visit the shelter and volunteer.
 Because doing a good deed and giving up a couple of hours in the morning is nothing, when in return you receive lots of cuddles, licks and smiley faces from a bunch of animals who just want to be loved and cared for.
 Volunteering also takes the load off the amazing Christina, who runs the shelter everyday and dedicates her life to the welfare of all the animals.
-To find out more about the shelter, and how you can donate, adopt or volunteer, visit their website and Facebook page.
+To find out more about the shelter, and how you can donate, adopt or volunteer, visit their Facebook page.